<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 Interpol has assessed that cybercrime has been on a constant rise since the start of 2020, when the COVID-19 pandemic began.
 With the workforce moving online, the pandemic has led to the creation of many weak digital infrastructures that criminals are exploiting to access sensitive information.

-In this article, we’ll explore the 8 major challenges in handling digital evidence and how to avoid them.
+In this article, we explore the 8 major challenges in handling digital evidence and practical solutions to overcome them.

 8 Major Problems in Handling Digital Evidence